Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 ISO 8601 formatted date and time.
 This is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

-- Logs temperature measurements with its own timer, or, preferrably, records a single data frame when called by the Linux cron deamon.
+- Preferably, the system records a data frame when called by the Linux cron daemon; otherwise, it logs temperature measurements using its own timer.
 This example crontab line invokes a data frame recording every 15 minutes: